Gospel of Thomas: Date of composition

 Valantasis and other scholars argue that it is difficult to date Thomas because, as a collection of logia without a narrative framework, individual sayings could have been added to it gradually over time.
-Valantasis dates Thomas to 100 – 110 AD, with some of the material certainly coming from the first stratum which is dated to 30 – 60 AD.
+Valantasis dates Thomas to 100–110 AD, with some of the material certainly coming from the first stratum, which is dated to 30–60 AD.
 J. R. Porter dates the Gospel of Thomas to 250 AD.

 Scholars generally fall into one of two main camps: an "early camp" favoring a date for the core "before the end of the first century," prior to or approximately contemporary with the composition of the canonical gospels; and a more common "late camp" favoring a date in the 2nd century, after composition of the canonical gospels.

-Early camp
+In August 2023, the Egypt Exploration Society published the second century Papyrus Oxyrhynchus 5575, which includes the earliest extant fragment from the Gospel of Thomas.

+Argument for early composition

 Form of the gospel

 Theissen and Merz argue the genre of a collection of sayings was one of the earliest forms in which material about Jesus was handed down.
 They assert that other collections of sayings, such as the Q source and the collection underlying Mark 4, were absorbed into larger narratives and no longer survive as independent documents, and that no later collections in this form survive.
 Marvin Meyer also asserted that the genre of a "sayings collection" is indicative of the 1st century, and that in particular the "use of parables without allegorical amplification" seems to antedate the canonical gospels.

 Independence from synoptic gospels

 Stevan L. Davies argues that the apparent independence of the ordering of sayings in Thomas from that of their parallels in the synoptics shows that Thomas was not evidently reliant upon the canonical gospels and probably predated them.
+Some authors argue that Thomas was a source for Mark, usually considered the earliest of the synoptic gospels.
 Several authors argue that when the logia in Thomas do have parallels in the synoptics, the version in Thomas often seems closer to the source.
-Theissen and Merz give sayings 31 and 65 as examples of this.
+Theissen and Merz give sayings 31 (Rejection at Nazareth) and 65 (Parable of the Wicked Husbandmen) as examples of this.
 Koester agrees, citing especially the parables contained in sayings 8, 9, 57, 63, 64 and 65.
 In the few instances where the version in Thomas seems to be dependent on the synoptics, Koester suggests, this may be due to the influence of the person who translated the text from Greek into Coptic.

 Koester also argues that the absence of narrative materials, such as those found in the canonical gospels, in Thomas makes it unlikely that the gospel is "an eclectic excerpt from the gospels of the New Testament".
 He also cites the absence of the eschatological sayings considered characteristic of Q source to show the independence of Thomas from that source.